-The magnitude plot of $S_\mathrm{yd}$, using the underlying PD controller, is depicted in Fig.~\ref{fig:Syd} opposite to the PID controller for a large variation of the integration time constant $T_\mathrm{I}$.
+The magnitude plot of $S_\mathrm{yd}$, when using the underlying PD controller, is depicted in Fig.~\ref{fig:Syd} opposite to the use of PID controller, that for a large variation of the integration time constant $T_\mathrm{I}$.
 Obviously, the maximum disturbance amplification is only little dependent on the value of $T_\mathrm{I}$, while a clear asymptotic reduction for lower frequencies is evident.
 The PID controller with $T_\mathrm{I}=0.1$ s, cf. with the determined parameters \eqref{eq:PID_param_cascade}, provides certain optimality in shaping the disturbance sensitivity function.
-That means without sharp peak of $|S_\mathrm{yd}|$ and without a flat plateau of $|S_\mathrm{yd}| \rightarrow S_{\max}$ upper bound dictated by the underlying PD control.
+It yields without sharp peak of $|S_\mathrm{yd}|$ and without a flat plateau of $|S_\mathrm{yd}| \rightarrow S_{\max}$ upper bound which is dictated by the underlying PD control.

-A closer look at the \hinf norms for a variation of $T_\mathrm{I}$ in the relevant range, see Fig.~\ref{fig:Syd_maxima}, illustrates~\eqref{eq:Spd_hinf} and~\eqref{eq:SydPID_gamma}.
+A closer look at the H-inf norms for a variation of $T_\mathrm{I}$ in the relevant range, see Fig. \ref{fig:Syd_maxima}, confirms \eqref{eq:Spd_hinf} and \eqref{eq:SydPID_gamma}.
 Worth noting here is that for this set of parameters, the above mentioned conservativeness of \eqref{eq:SydPID_gamma} is limited to $0.31\,\mathrm{dB}$.